apachezy/LangUtils/README.md

 ### Features：

-* Translate the name of the Item or Material.
+* Get localized name of Items and Materials.
-* Translate the name of Biome.
+* Get localized name of Biomes.
-* Translate the name of Entity.
+* Get localized name of Entitys.
-* Translate the name of Enchantments.
+* Get localized name of Enchantments.
-* Translate the names of Potions, Potion Effects, and Tipped Arrows.
+* Get localized name of Potions, Potion Effects, and Tipped Arrows.
-* Translate Tropical Fish Type(Pattern) names and Predefined Tropical Fish names.
+* Get Tropical Fish Type(Pattern) names and Predefined Tropical Fish names.
-* Translate the name of the Dye Color.
+* Get localized name of Dye Colors.
-* Translate Villagers’ Level and Profession names.
+* Get localized name of Villagers’ Level and Professions.
-* Translate the name of the Banner Pattern and the name of the colored Shield.
+* Get localized name of Banner Patterns and Colored Shields.

 ### Supported Minecraft version

-* 1.13  1.14  1.15  1.16
+* 1.13,  1.14,  1.15,  1.16

 ___

 ### Install

 Please go to [Releases](https://github.com/apachezy/LangUtils/releases) to download the latest version, put it in your